Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

 1. access the encrypted Signal database.
 2. an environment to execute the DNN model.
-3. an Docker environment to simplify the Signal data processing.
+3. a Docker environment to simplify the Signal data processing.
 4. a container orchestration configuration to combine the two components.
 5. a reasoned approach to data management.